benletchford/buup.io/README.md

 ENCODERS:
   base64encode    - Encode text to Base64 format
-  bin_to_hex      - Convert binary numbers to hexadecimal. dec_to_bin      - Convert decimal numbers to binary. dec_to_hex      - Convert decimal numbers to hexadecimal. hex_to_bin      - Convert hexadecimal numbers to binary.
+  bin_to_hex      - Convert binary numbers to hexadecimal. binaryencode    - Encode text into its binary representation (space-separated bytes). dec_to_bin      - Convert decimal numbers to binary. dec_to_hex      - Convert decimal numbers to hexadecimal. hex_to_bin      - Convert hexadecimal numbers to binary.